 How Often Do Affiliate Marketers Get Paid?

 Depending on the affiliate marketing program, structure, and network, payouts are rolled out differently, and there is no “general rule” when it comes to payments.

 Most affiliate programs pay their affiliates once a month, but some also pay only when the affiliate’s net earnings exceed a certain level.
 The most common affiliate payouts are:

 - Once a month, on the 1st date of the month.

-- Net 15 – when the affiliate is eligible for withdrawing his earnings at the end of the month, he will receive his payout on the 15th of the next month.
+- Net 15 – when the affiliate is eligible to withdraw his earnings at the end of the month, he will receive his payout on the 15th of next month.

 Streamlined dynamic payment processes

 As far as it is concerned, the conventional method of paying accounts – issuing paper checks, printing tax forms, and other manual activities – cannot be kept up with the multi-functional workflow of affiliate marketing software.